OrkoHunter/orkohunter/content/blog/bfs-dfs-in-real-life.md

 After this, if you are a DFS person, your DFS mode will trigger.
 And it never stops.

+I do not have a dichotomous view on which is the right way of living.
+I believe one has to find the right balance.

 _Thanks to [Nishant Nikhil](https://nishnik.me) for bringing this up, one fine evening back in college._